 II.
 Covered Persons

 This policy applies to all employees making purchases from UNC Asheville funds including state, trust, and grant funds.

 Sustainability: UNC Asheville encourages and supports, where feasible, the purchasing of environmentally friendly products which considers but is not limited to the following characteristics: recyclable, recycled content, minimal packaging, sustainably harvested forest products, non-toxic, biodegradable, compostable, energy conservation, etc.

-Authority: The Purchasing Department is the only campus office authorized to obligate the University to pay for goods and services through the issuance of purchase orders, with the exception of the Library’s purchases of books and Design and Construction projects.
+Authority: The Purchasing Department is the only campus office authorized to obligate the University to pay for goods and services through the issuance of purchase orders, with the exception of the Library’s purchases of books, and Campus Operations’ Design and Construction projects.